aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

     return count
 ```

-In the second version, we loop on all primes $p$ with a `while` loop:
+In the second version, we loop on primes $p$ instead on integers, with a `while` loop:
 - If $E-p$ is a prime, $(p, E-P)$ is a partition.
 - If $p > E/2$, we exit the loop.